 Of course, you don't need schema therapy to start this healing process yourself.
 Learning to be kinder and more compassionate to yourself is a good start – take a course in mindfulness, visit a Buddhist centre near you or check out Dr Kristin Neff's website, where there are many free resources on self-compassion training.
 Yoga is another great way to heal your mind and body, as is reading one of the many wonderful self-help books available – try Loving-Kindness: The Revolutionary Art of Happiness, by Sharon Salzberg; or Get Your Life Back: The Most Effective Therapies for a Better You, by Fiona Kennedy and David Pearson, for starters.
 If you are using alcohol, drugs or food to deal with painful emotions, you may need help to tackle your compulsive behaviour.
 Visit my Resources page to find a whole range of useful organisations working in this area.

 It is my strong belief that, whatever has happened to us in our past, it is never too difficult or too late to change.
 You may not be able to do this on your own – if so, seek help from me, another schema therapist or any psychotherapist sufficiently well trained and competent to tackle deep-rooted problems.
 Ultimately, healing yourself begins with a decision – that you are worthy of love and happiness; that you do not want to spend the rest of your life suffering because of painful experiences that were not your choice, not your fault in any way.
 We only have one life, so it's up to all of us to make the most of it, however hard it has been up to now.

-If you are a dandelion, you may not need my help.
-But if you're an orchid whose childhood was not what you needed, life may be a struggle.
-If you would like some help from me, call me on 07766 704210 or email firstname.lastname@example.org
+If you would like help from me, call me on 07766 704210 or email firstname.lastname@example.org